 The SFGFF will showcase contemporary Greek feature films and shorts from established and up-an-coming directors from Greece or of Greek decent.
-Feature length films and shorts will be showcased each night, and all movies will have English subtitles.
+Different feature length films and shorts will be showcased each night, and all movies will have English subtitles.

 Comedy, drama, and documentaries are all part of the mix